CodeWomen-Barcelona/about-codewomen/README.md

 ## Please note:
 If you want to download this code on your local machine, do not fork it but clone the repo and then create a new repo to use in your own GitHub account, so that it is your own project and not a fork of this project.
 You can connect a local project to a new, empty GitHub repo [as follows](https://docs.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line).
-We can do this together during the coding session: it is very good to know this so that you can start a project locally and later on link it with a remote GitHub repo.
+We can do this together during a CodeWomen coding session: it is very good to know this so that you can start a project locally and later on link it with a remote GitHub repo.

 If you clone and do not fork the project, you will have to change the 'remote origin' repository after cloning.
 Check the remote of your local project_advice_generator project using `git remote -v`.
 You will probably see:
 `origin  https://github.com/CodeWomen-Barcelona/some-codewomen-project.git (fetch)`